Riverwood, New South Wales

-Riverwood is a suburb in southern Sydney, in the state of New South Wales, Australia.
-Riverwood is located 19 kilometres south of the Sydney central business district and is part of the St George area.
+Riverwood is a suburb in South Western Sydney, in the state of New South Wales, Australia.
+Riverwood is located 19 kilometres southwest of the Sydney central business district and is part of the St George area and is part of the Canterbury-Bankstown region.
 Riverwood is split between the local government areas of the Georges River Council and the City of Canterbury-Bankstown.

 History

+Foundation, as Herne Bay

+The area was originally known as Herne Bay and comprised small land grants between 30 and 80 acre.
+The founding and development of the area has been attributed to settler Eric Shay, where a subsequent influx of migrants during the gold rushes of the 1850s transformed grazing areas in suburban development.
+When the East Hills railway line came through the area in 1931, the station was also called Herne Bay.
+The area was subdivided in 1919.